writethedocs/www/docs/conf/portland/2020/sponsors/online-prospectus.rst

 Sponsorship platform
 --------------------

-We will be using `hopin <https://hopin.to/>`_ as our online conference platform.
+We will be using `Hopin <https://hopin.to/>`_ as our online conference platform.
 It allows a number of unique spaces for attendees during the conference, and we hope it will allow a good amount of interaction between attendees and sponsors.

 **We will open the online platform 1 week prior to the conference starting**.
 At that point, you will be able to login and look around the platform, but it won't become fully active until the Sunday of the conference.